rdkcentral/rdk-halif-hdmi_cec/docs/pages/hdmi-cec_halSpec.md

 ### Logging and debugging requirements

 This interface is required to support DEBUG, INFO and ERROR messages.
-DEBUG should be disabled by default and enabled when required.
+DEBUG and INFO must be disabled by default and enabled when required.

 ### Memory and performance requirements